-Where required, management measures should be outlined in an acid sulfate soils management plan prepared in accordance with the Queensland Acid Sulfate Soils Investigation Team (QASSIT) Soil Management Guidelines and the requirements of State Planning Policy 2/02 Planning and Managing Development Involving Acid Sulfate Soils (Queensland Government, 2002.
-The acid sulfate soils management plan should be prepared in consultation with the EPA and the Department of Natural Resources and Water (DNRW) and should consider management of trace metals (e.g. Fe, Al) in association with acid sulfate soils to avoid, and where avoidance is not possible, minimise discharge into waterways.
+Where required, management measures should be outlined in an acid sulfate soils management plan prepared in accordance with the Queensland Acid Sulfate Soils Investigation Team (QASSIT) Soil Management Guidelines and the requirements of State Planning Policy 2/02 Planning and Managing Development Involving Acid Sulfate Soils 1.0 (Queensland Government, 2002) and its accompanying Guideline for State Planning Policies 2/02: Planning and Managing Development Involving Acid Sulfate Soils 2.0 (Queensland Government, 2002).
+The acid sulfate soils management plan should be prepared in consultation with DERM and should consider management of trace metals (e.g. Fe, Al) in association with acid sulfate soils to avoid, and where avoidance is not possible, minimise discharge into waterways.